 Somerset County Spousal Support Lawyers

-Finding Fair Solutions to Alimony Agreements in Central New Jersey
+Finding Fair Solutions to Alimony Agreements in Central NJ

 divorce, the two biggest questions people have are “How many years will

 alimony be paid?” and

 “How much will be paid?”
 Whether you have an obligation to pay alimony or are receiving support, these are issues that must be resolved.

 If you are going through a divorce or making modifications to an existing divorce agreement, you should consult with one of our experienced spousal support attorneys in Somerville.
 Our team can help you determine spousal support and alimony payments at the time of divorce consistent with New Jersey law.

 Call (908) 259-6673 to speak with a team with more than 60 years of combined experience serving Somerset County, Morris County, Union County, Middlesex County, and Essex County.